pulumi/pulumi-repl/README.md

 ## How it works

 This library uses the native NodeJS REPL library and the [Pulumi Automation API](https://www.pulumi.com/docs/guides/automation-api/) (OSS) which turns the Pulumi IaC engine into an embeddable SDK.

+### Caveats & Immutability

+When you execute commands in the REPL, you're still running pulumi code.
+Because Pulumi is declarative and desired state, resources can't be mutated after they are instantiated in the REPL.
+You'll have to exit the session and restart to "make an edit".
+Each REPL session will compute differences against the previous state.
+If you define a resource in one session and then forget it in the next one, it will be deleted.
+This is just like making edits and running a normal pulumi program, the only difference is that we get to create resources incrementally and explore their shape, outputs, etc.